bvh/perl-text-kvl/README.md

-# perl5-text-kvl
+# Text::KVL

-Perl 5 Module for Parsing KVL Data Language
+A Perl 5 module for parsing key/value data.